faridhamida/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for the security of a log in or any form that has sensitive information.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can use things such as sever-side authentication.

 - [ ] Describe how web servers work.

+Web servers process incoming network requests over HTTP and several other related protocols.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Axios, HTTP methods, and Promises.

 ## Project Set Up